Things You Should Know About Rip Tides and Currents

-If your family is planning a trip to the beach this summer, it is important to realize the dangers of rip currents before swimming in the ocean.
-The following are things you should know about riptides and currents before going in the ocean.
-This year Rip Tide Awareness Week runs from June 5-11, 2016 so we want to share information about rip tides and currents with you from the NOAA site.
-Educate yourself about what to do if you or a family member gets caught up in a rip current and you’ll be able to free yourself from it to enjoy the rest of your vacation.
+For those planning a vacation to the beach this summer it is important to realize the dangers of rip currents before going into the ocean.
+The following are important things you should know about rip tides and rip currents before going in the ocean.
+This year Rip Tide Awareness Week runs from June 4-10, 2018.

 Some of the clues you can use to identify rip currents include:

 – a channel of churning or choppy water,

 – an area having a notable difference in water color,

 – a line of foam, seaweed or debris moving steadily seaward,

 – or a break in the incoming wave pattern.

 Rip currents are often not readily or easily identifiable to the occasional vacationer.
 If you are concerned about the possibilities of rip currents occurring in the surf, it is best to ask a lifeguard before entering the water.

 If you are caught in a rip current, stay calm, conserve energy and think clearly.
 Never fight against the current.
 Swim or move yourself in a direction parallel to the shoreline.
 When out of the current, swim at an angle away from the current and toward the shore.
 If you are unable to swim out of the rip current, float or calmly tread water.
 When out of the current, swim toward shore.
 If you are unable to reach shore, draw attention to yourself by waving your arms and calling for help.

 If you see someone in trouble, don’t become a victim yourself.
 Many people drown each summer while trying to save someone else from a rip current.
 Get help from a lifeguard if one is available.
 If not, have someone call 911.
 Throw the rip current victim something that floats such as a life jacket, cooler or inflatable ball.